mh-salari/mh-salari.ir/_projects/arXiv-squirrel.md

 # permalink: /projects/#
 date:  2021-02-21 12:00:02 +0000
 thumbnail: /assets/projects-images/arXivSquirrel/arXivSquirrel.png
-description: "arXivSquirrel is a Go program that generates personalized RSS feeds from arXiv.org based on user keywords.
-It helps you stay up to date on the latest research papers in your field."
+description: "A Go program that creates personalized RSS feeds from arXiv.org based on your research keywords."
 ---

-arXivSquirrel is a Go program that I developed to keep up to date on the latest computer vision papers.
-As a computer vision researcher, staying up to date on the latest papers is essential.
-However, keeping track of all the papers being published on arXiv.org can be a daunting task.
-That's why I decided to create arXivSquirrel to make my life easier.
+arXivSquirrel is a tool I built to help keep track of new computer vision papers.
+Following all the publications on arXiv.org can be overwhelming, so I created this program to filter papers based on my interests.

-One of the unique features of arXivSquirrel is that it includes the image version of the first five pages of each paper in the RSS feed.
-This means that I can quickly get a sense of the content of the paper without having to read the full title or abstract.
-This feature can save a lot of time and help to identify papers that I may want to read in more detail.
+What makes arXivSquirrel different is that it includes images of the first five pages of each paper directly in the RSS feed.
+This visual preview helps quickly assess papers without reading through titles and abstracts, making it easier to identify which ones deserve closer attention.

-I wrote the arXivSquirrel code in a way that other people can use it and deploy it on their servers.
-To use arXivSquirrel, all you need to do is to provide a list of keywords related to your research interests.
-The bot then automatically generates an RSS feed that includes all the latest papers that match your keywords.
-You can use any RSS reader to subscribe to the feed and get updates whenever new papers are published.
+The program is designed to be user-friendly and deployable by anyone.
+You simply provide a list of keywords related to your research interests, and arXivSquirrel generates an RSS feed with matching papers.
+It works with any standard RSS reader, delivering updates as new relevant papers are published.

 ![lifera Screenshot](/assets/projects-images/arXivSquirrel/lifera.png)
 ![feedreader Screenshot](/assets/projects-images/arXivSquirrel/feedreader.png)